"This post may contain affiliate links."

 Brings our total saving to: £1228

-Less the park tickets that we would need if we stayed ANYWHERE would mean our hotel stay onsite at Walt Disney World for 12 nights costs just:
+Less the park tickets that we would need if we stayed ANYWHERE means our hotel stay onsite at Walt Disney World for 12 nights costs just:

 How crazy does that sound!!?

-So if you think Walt Disney World is expensive think more so about it as value for money and it doesn’t hurt as much 😉
+So if you think Walt Disney World is expensive (& it is there is no getting away from that fact!) but if we think more so about it as value for money and it doesn’t hurt as much right?

 I hear so many people say that they can’t afford it and it’s too expensive – which is fine we all earn what we earn and save what we save, I fully accept it might not be affordable to some… but I really hope this helped with offering some guidance and figures on what exactly you get for your dollar on trip to Walt Disney World.